skyrim-multiplayer/skymp/docs/docs_cpp_code_guidelines.md

 Use `constexpr` when possible.

+Declare class fields and methods as const when possible.

+Rule of thumb for function arguments:
+1. Do you want to change it outside of the function? `void Func(SomeType& outVar)`
+2. Is it a primitive (`enum`, `int`, `char`, etc.)?
+Pass as non-const value: `void Func(int var)`
+3. Do you want to use move semantics?
+Use `SomeType var` for copy+move and `SomeType&& var` for move-only
+4. Otherwise, pass it as a const reference, e.g. `void Func(const std::string& message, const MyStruct& data)`

-Declare class variables as const when possible.
-Do not declare function arguments or local variables as const.
+Do not mark local variables or function arguments passed by value as const.
 The idea is that things with small scope do not need to be const.

 Prefer const global/static/thread-local variables over non-const until you have a good reason making them non-const.